PyMySQL/mysqlclient/doc/user_guide.rst

 Introduction
 ------------

-MySQLdb is an interface to the popular MySQL database server that provides the Python database API.
+TileDB-SQL is an interface to the popular MySQL database server that provides the Python database API.

 Installation